elamaran619/amazon-quicksight-user-guide/doc_source/create-a-data-set-existing.md

    + To create a data set and an analysis using the table data as\-is, and to import the data set data into [SPICE](welcome.md#spice) for improved performance \(recommended\), check the SPICE indicator to see if you have enough space\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/quicksight/latest/user/images/spice-meter.png)

-     If you have enough SPICE capacity, choose the **Import to SPICE for quicker analytics** radio button and then create an analysis by choosing **Visualize**\.
+     If you have enough SPICE capacity, choose **Import to SPICE for quicker analytics**, and then create an analysis by choosing **Visualize**\.
 **Note**
 If you want to use SPICE and you don't have enough space, choose **Edit/Preview data**\.
 In data preparation, you can remove fields from the data set to decrease its size, apply a filter, or write a SQL query that reduces the number of rows or columns returned\.
 For more information about data preparation, see [Preparing Data Sets](preparing-data-sets.md)\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/quicksight/latest/user/images/spice-or-query2.png)
-   + To create a data set and an analysis using the table data as\-is, and to have the data queried directly from the database, choose the **Directly query your data** radio button and then create an analysis by choosing **Visualize**\.
+   + To create a data set and an analysis using the table data as\-is, and to have the data queried directly from the database, choose the **Directly query your data** option, and then create an analysis by choosing **Visualize**\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/quicksight/latest/user/images/spice-or-query3.png)